WhiteboxHub/projects-avatar-api/README.md

 ## Notes
 - Make sure to update the database connection details according to your setup.
 - This API is intended for basic batch operations and can be extended with additional routes as needed.
+- Using Docker ensures that the API runs in a consistent environment across different systems.